 Private Bag 4800,

-Alternatively, bring all documentation to the Student Services Centre, Level 2.
+Alternatively, bring all documentation to the Examinations Office, Matariki/Registry, Level 0.

-The application fee to sit an exam off-campus is $100 (per venue)
+The application fee to sit an alternative exam arrangement is $115 (per venue)

 Please note: Once an application to sit an exam off-campus has been approved, it is your responsibility to locate a suitable venue and supervisor.
 This must be approved by the Examination Arrangements Senior Co-ordinator.